pulp-platform/snitch_cluster/docs/ug/tutorial.md

 A benefit of RTL simulations is that they are cycle-accurate.
 You can thus use them as a reference to find the start and end times of interest with the help of the simulation traces (unavailable during physical simulation), and directly apply these to the physical simulation.

 With a VCD file at your disposal, you can now estimate the power consumption of your circuit.
-In the non-free repository, run the following command:
+Run the following command:
 ```shell
 make SIM_DIR=<path_to_simulation_directory> power
 ```